 Receiving state information unlawfully

-37. (1) It is an offence punishable on conviction by imprisonment for a period not exceeding 25 years to unlawfully and intentionally receive state information classified top secret which the person knows or ought reasonably to have known would directly or indirectly benefit a foreign state.
+37. (1) It is an offence punishable on conviction by imprisonment for a period not exceeding 25 years to unlawfully and intentionally receive state information classified top secret which the person knows would directly or indirectly benefit a foreign state.

-(2) It is an offence punishable on conviction by imprisonment for a period not exceeding 15 years to unlawfully and intentionally receive state information classified secret which the person knows or ought reasonably to have known would directly or indirectly benefit a foreign state.
+(2) It is an offence punishable on conviction by imprisonment for a period not exceeding 15 years to unlawfully and intentionally receive state information classified secret which the person knows would directly or indirectly benefit a foreign state.

-(3) It is an offence punishable on conviction by imprisonment for a period not exceeding five years to unlawfully and intentionally receive state information classified confidential which the person knows or ought reasonably to have known would directly or indirectly benefit a foreign state.
+(3) It is an offence punishable on conviction by imprisonment for a period not exceeding five years to unlawfully and intentionally receive state information classified confidential which the person knows would directly or indirectly benefit a foreign state.

 Hostile activity offences